celleleven/Open-Temperature-Block/README.md

 2. Fabricate heat transfer plate; Mark dimensions, oil, cut, clean, and deburr.
 3. Tape plates together, drill and tap four 4mm holes for screws, deburr, and clean.
 4. Assemble block by stacking bottom plate, water block, Peltier, and top plate and screwing together, being cautious not to crack the TEC units.  **NOTE: Should I use Thermal Paste?**
 5. Attach plastic tubbing.
 Using a razor blade cut two long pieces of PVC tubing (xx mm) length and 1 short piece of PVC tubing (xx mm) in length.
-Attach short piece on the inner two barbs of the heating block. **NOTE: Do this before assmeby, unless barbs are easy to access**
+Attach a short piece on the inner two barbs of the heating block. **NOTE: Do this before assembly, unless barbs are easy to access**
 6. Wire management, using zip ties align the Peltier wires in the same direction as the PVC tubes.
 7. Tin TEC wires and power wires.
 Add heat shrink to all TEC wires.
-Crimp on ring connectors to 12 TEC wires and two power wires.
-Connect all rings using nut and bolt.
+Crimp-on ring connectors to 12 TEC wires and two power wires.
+Connect all rings using a nut and bolt.
 Heat shrink terminal junction.